-Why every beekeeper should have a nuc
+Why every beekeeper should use a nuc

 The term “nuc” is short for nucleus colony.
 A nucleus colony is just a very small colony of a few thousand bees and a queen.
+A beekeeper can find many ways to use a nuc.

-Nuc boxes—the structures that hold a nucleus colony—come in all shapes and sizes.
+Nuc boxes, the structures that hold a nucleus colony, come in all shapes and sizes.
 Usually you see five-frame deep boxes, but they also come designed to hold medium frames.
 The width varies too.
 I have seen two-, four-, five-, and seven-frame nucs, both single story and double story.
 One of my favorite nucs is a standard-size deep box with three dividers that gives you four two-frame sections, each with its own entrance.
 Or you can remove one or more of the dividers to make bigger sections.
 It all depends on what you want.

 Reasons for maintaining a nuc: